 - Pearl Harbor Tour from Waikiki

-- Oahu and Pearl Harbor Sightseeing Tour (includes both Pearl Harbor and a tour around the island of Oahu)
+- Pearl Harbor Arizona, Missouri and City Tour (includes both Pearl Harbor and a tour around Honolulu)

 - And if you're visiting Honolulu on a cruise ship?
 This Pearl Harbor Shore Excursion tour is for you.